Download is slow or interrupted

 Some internet service providers throttle (slow down) the internet connection to save money.
 The easiest way to avoid throttling is to use VPN software.
 We will gladly help you set up the VPN software if needed.
 You can read more about throttling here and hereIf your internet service provider is throttling your internet connection, you could also consider changing your provider.

-It should take about 6 minutes to download a ride such as Alpe d’Huez at the default setting.
+For reference, it should take about 6 minutes to download a ride like Alpe d’Huez at the default setting.
+If you’re seeing much longer times, your WiFi signal is likely the issue.